latex3/latex3/xpackages/readme-ctan.txt

 OVERVIEW
 --------

+The `xpackages' term is a designation used for proto-type implementations of new concepts for a LaTeX Designer Interface.
+Some work as standalone packages providing new functionality, such as the packages in xbase; others go deeper and redefine LaTeX internals in order to provide newer and better methods for managing certain constructs.

+All xpackages require expl3 and, in addition to this, many require functionality provided by the packages within the xbase bundle.

-Currently included in the CTAN release is the following bundle: xbase
+Currently included in the CTAN release of xpackages are the following

-It requires expl3 to be installed.
+bundles:
+    xbase
+    xtheorem

 xbase